Death and funeral of Anne of Denmark: The comet

 But as the sun, sets, only for to rise.

+James Howell wrote "Queen Anne is lately dead of a dropsy in Denmark-house, which is held to be one of the fatal events that followed the last fearful comet that rose in the tail of the Constellation of Virgo".

 At Somerset House or Denmark House

 Anne's body was embalmed by the apothecary Lewis Lemire and sealed in a lead coffin by Abraham Green, the sergeant plumber, and on 9 March taken by barge to Somerset House, sometimes called "Denmark House", where she lay in state attended by her ladies in waiting.
 The queen's lodgings were draped with black cloth and her bedchamber with black velvet.
 A tournament or tilt on 24 March to mark the anniversary of the accession of James VI and I was cancelled.

 Lady Anne Clifford sat by the queen's body on 19 April, and afterwards took her cousin on a tour of the palace.
 She watched the body all through the night of 23 April, with Lady Elizabeth Gorges and others.

 A large of number of heraldic pennants and banners were made by the workshop of the painter John de Critz for use at Denmark House and at the Abbey.
 The display included the arms of the House of Oldenburg and her wider family connections.
 There had been a similar display celebrating her ancestry and lineage outside St Giles at her Scottish coronation in May 1590.